probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

 build a set of vector representations.
 These vectors are used to populate the database.

 During the retrieval phase, a user's query is passed to the algorithm to create a vector representation.
-Then, the most similar vectors are found in the database and the corresponding natural texts are returned.
-Those documents are then used as context for the LLM in the previous RAG framework.
+Then, the most similar vectors are found in the database, and the corresponding natural texts are returned.
+These documents are then used as context for the LLM in the RAG framework.

 Details regarding the retrievers
 --------------------------------

-In this section, we provide a couple of details regarding the retrievers.
+In this section, we will provide a couple of details regarding the retrievers.
 However, our reader can refer to the following comprehensive review for more details [1]_.

 Without going into the details, we can distinguish two types of retrievers: (i) lexical retrievers based on the Bag-of-Words (BoW) model and (ii) semantic retrievers based on neural networks.

 Lexical retrievers are based on word counts in documents and queries.
-They are simple but they lack the ability to capture the meaning of words.
-Several approaches have been proposed to improve the performance of these retrievers by expanding queries, documents or modeling topics.
-Those retrievers create a sparse representation that can be leveraged to find the most similar documents through inverted indexes.
+They are simple but lack the ability to capture the meaning of words.
+Several approaches have been proposed to improve the performance of these retrievers by expanding queries, documents, or modeling topics.
+These retrievers create a sparse representation that can be leveraged to find the most similar documents through inverted indexes.

 Semantic retrievers are based on neural networks and project the text into a continuous